-13. Plaintiffs bring this action pursuant to 42 U.S.C. § 1983 and the First and Fourteenth Amendments to the United States Constitution.

-14. This Court has subject matter jurisdiction pursuant to 28 U.S.C. §§ 1331 and 1343(a).

-15. This Court has jurisdiction to grant both declaratory and injunctive relief pursuant to 28 U.S.C. §§ 2201 and 2202.

-16. This Court has personal jurisdiction over the Defendants, who are sued only in their official capacities as officials of the State of Arkansas.
+- 20. Plaintiffs bring this action pursuant to 42 U.S.C. § 1983, the First and Fourteenth Amendments to the United States Constitution, and the Materiality Provision of the Civil Rights Act, 52 U.S.C. § 10101. - 21.
+This Court has subject matter jurisdiction pursuant to 28 U.S.C. §§ 1331 and 1343(a). - 22.
+This Court has jurisdiction to grant both declaratory and injunctive relief pursuant to 28 U.S.C. §§ 2201 and 2202. - 23.
+This Court has personal jurisdiction over the Defendants, who are sued only in their official capacities as officials of the State of Arkansas.
 The Defendants are statewide officials charged with implementing and enforcing the election laws of Arkansas throughout the state, including in this District.
-The violations complained of concern their conduct in such capacity.

-17. Venue in the Western District of Arkansas is proper pursuant to 28 U.S.C. § 1391 because a substantial part of the events or omissions giving rise to Plaintiffs' claims occurred and will occur in this judicial district.
+The violations complained of concern their conduct in such capacity. - 24.
+Venue in the Western District of Arkansas is proper pursuant to 28 U.S.C. § 1391 because a substantial part of the events or omissions giving rise to Plaintiffs' claims occurred and will occur in this judicial district.
 Many of plaintiff LWVAR's members are located in this judicial district.
 In fact, nearly half of LWVAR's members live in Washington County.